stormbeta/snippets/jq/jq.md

-# Useful features of jq
+# jq cheat sheet and snippets

 ## Merging and diffing arrays